 Determining your next steps for submitting Form W-9 depends on whether you’re requesting the form or receiving it from another entity:

 • If your organization requests the form from a contractor, make sure it’s clear whether you’d like to receive the form via mail, email, fax, or an online document service.
-Once you get the form back, you’re all set to complete Form 1099 and return it to the contractor by the January 31st deadline.
-In addition to the contractor’s name, address, tax classification, and TIN, you’ll also need to pull information from your records, including the category of payments you paid to the contractor, tax withholding information, and their total non-employee compensation.
+You’ll use Form W-9 to complete Form 1099 by the January 31st deadline.
+In addition to the contractor’s name, address, and TIN, you’ll also need to pull information from your records, including the category of payments you paid to the contractor, tax withholding information, and their total non-employee compensation.

 If you require any other financial management assistance, the accounting specialists at YPTC are here to help.
 That way, you can reserve your time for more mission-critical work and be confident you’re managing your finances correctly.
 Contact us today to learn more about how we can tackle your organization’s accounting or bookkeeping needs.